Dream Theater was redeemed. Their previous album “Scenes From A Memory” renewed their fan base while also satisfying the existing fan base.

 Petrucci and Portnoy build the song nicely into the chorus.
 Petrucci begins with normal volume swells, while Portnoy locks in with Myung.
 As Petrucci’s guitar gets busier with harmonics, chords and arpeggios, Portnoy’s drumming becomes busier.

 The second verse has a great progressive groove that keeps within the 7/4 and 6/4 time signature of the first verse.
 This time it’s all power chords and its heavy as hell.
 Chugging along on an E5 power cord, Petrucci enhances the riffs by chucking in B5, Bflat5 and F power chords, utilising the devil triton to maximum effect.

-I fell in love to be let down
+The 90s bring new questions New solutions to be found I fell in love to be let down

 Then when you think they are going to go into the Chorus again, they go into a bridge part with a simple 4/4 groove and then the instrumental break starts.
 Petrucci is now playing what Moore played in the intro.